-This leg of the Pacific Crossing was our fifth longest crossing so far.
-The sailed around 750nm from Nuku Hika in the Marquesas islands to Tahiti in the Society Islands.
-This was the least planned of all our long crossings and the one with the smallest crew.
-He had all types of weathers from perfect easy sailing days with the gennaker to to some quite strong winds with the sails fully reefed.
-However the highlights of this crossing was our crew member, Bia, and the most incredible bio luminescent spectacle ever.
+This leg of the Pacific Crossing was our fifth longest crossing until today.
+It was around 750nm from Nuku Hika in the Marquesas islands to Tahiti in the Society Islands.
+This was the crossing we planned the least and the one with the smallest crew.
+It took us 6 days and we had all types of weather from perfect easy sailing with the gennaker to some strong winds where we had to have the sails fully reefed.
+However the highlights of this crossing was our crew member Bia and the most incredible bio luminescent spectacle ever.

-Since we arrived in the Marquesas a few things started to fail on our boat.
-We had problems with our outboard engine, anchor winch, generator, diving compressor, main engines, etc. So instead of follow our plan to cruise around the Tuamotus for six months we decided to sail straight to Tahiti.
-The Tuamotus are quite isolated atolls and it is very hard to find spare parts there.
-We thought that in Tahiti would be slightly easier to find what we needed.
-So we decided to make a quite large crossing in a reasonable short notice.
+Since we arrived in the Marquesas a few things started to fail on the boat.
+We had problems with our outboard engine, anchor winch, generator, diving compressor, main engines, etc. So instead of following our plan to sail around the Tuamotus for six months we decided to go straight to Tahiti.
+The Tuamotus are quite isolated atolls and it’s very hard to find spare parts.
+We thought that in Tahiti would be slightly easier to find what we needed and get things fixed.
+So we suddenly decided to make this long crossing in a reasonable short notice period.

-As our crossings record goes we have had two really big crossings so far.
-The main leg of Atlantic crossing and the main leg of the Pacific crossing:
+As our crossings record goes.
+We’ve had two really big crossings so far, the main leg of the Atlantic crossing and the main leg of the Pacific crossing: